-Add ¼ cup mint to a pitcher and muddle it using a muddler or a wooden spoon.
+Add ¼ cup of mint leaves to a large pitcher and muddle them using a muddler or the end of a wooden spoon.

-Add 4 tablespoon fine sugar, and ½ cup lime juice to the pitcher and stir until the sugar is dissolved.
+Add 4 tablespoon granulated sugar and ½ cup freshly squeezed lime juice to the pitcher and stir until the sugar is dissolved.

 Stir in 8 fl oz (1 cup) white rum and watermelon juice.

-Take 4 tall serving glasses and add 2-3 ice cubes, 2 lime rounds and 2-3 mint leaves to each of them.
+Take 4 tall glasses and add 2-3 ice cubes, 2 lime slices, and 2-3 mint leaves to each of them.

 Fill half of the glasses with the watermelon juice mixture and then top with club soda.
-Garnish with a watermelon slice and mint leaves.
+Garnish with a watermelon slice and mint sprigs.
 Serve watermelon mojito immediately!